anastasia-zastela/user-management-app/README.md

 A profile has fields: name, gender, birthdate, city.
 Each user can log out whenever he wants and the session wil not be interrupted if the user logs in at least once a month.

-User (without admin rights) can view only your profiles (list and details), edit, delete.
-User (with admin rights) can view his own profiles, other users and their profiles (separate page), edit / delete users and / or their profiles, give another user admin rights, see a dashboard page with analytics(how many users are currently in the system, how many profiles are currently in total, how many profiles are over 18 years old).
+User (without admin rights) can view only his own profiles (list and details), edit, delete.
+User (with admin rights) can view his own profiles, other users and their profiles (separate page), edit / delete users and / or their profiles, give to another user admin rights, see a dashboard page with analytics(how many users are currently in the system, how many profiles are currently in total, how many profiles are over 18 years old).

 ## Technical details